Cray-HPE/docs-csm/operations/node_management/Rebuild_NCNs/Add_a_Storage_Node_to_the_Ceph_Cluster.md

    > **IMPORTANT:** In the above example the drives on our rebuilt node are showing "Available = no".
 This is expected because the check is based on the presence of an LVM on the volume.

    > **NOTE:** The `ceph orch device ls $NODE` command excludes the drives being used for the OS.
-Please double check that you are not seeing OS drives.
+Please double check that there are no OS drives.
 These will have a size of 480G.

 1. Zap the drives.